Class action lawsuit filed against UCLA gynecologist

 LOS ANGELES (AP) — Two women said in a federal class action lawsuit they were sexually assaulted by a former gynecologist who worked for the University of California, Los Angeles.

 The lawsuit states Dr. James Heaps sexually assaulted the women and made sexually inappropriate comments during their appointments.
+The suit also alleges that UCLA failed to protect Heaps’ patients and acted negligently.

 The class action lawsuit is the latest lawsuit to be filed against Heaps and UCLA, though others have been pursued through state court.

 Heaps has been criminally charged with the sexual battery of two patients, but he denies any wrongdoing.
 He has pleaded not guilty and is scheduled to return to court Aug.
 29.